ychab/mymoney/docs/installation.rst

         ./manage.py deleteorphansbankaccounts

-At the project root directory, the ``scripts`` directory provide bash scripts wrappers to execute these commands.
+At the project root directory, the ``scripts`` directory provides bash script wrappers to execute these commands.
 Thus, you could create cron rules similar to something like::